dahall/Vanara/Security/AssemblyReport.md

 SystemSecurity | Provides access to the local security authority on a given server.
 UAC | Provides information about the state of User Access Control for the system.
 WindowsImpersonatedIdentity | Impersonation of a user.
 Allows to execute code under another user context.
 Please note that the account that instantiates this class needs to have the 'Act as part of operating system' privilege set.
+WindowsLoggedInIdentity | Impersonation of a user.
+Allows to execute code under another user context.
+Please note that the account that instantiates this class needs to have the 'Act as part of operating system' privilege set.
 ### Enumerations
 Enum | Description | Values
 ---- | ---- | ----